 Have you ever woken up from a dream feeling terrified?
-You might even feel devestated.
-You look around and see that your partner hasn’t actually dumped you or you haven’t ran through the halls of your school in your underwear.
+You might even feel devastated.
+You look around and see that your partner hasn’t actually dumped you or you haven’t run through the halls of your school in your underwear.
 As you wake, you realize that your dream was absolutely ridiculous!
 Yet, everyone looked so real.
 Your emotions felt real.
 Your chest may still be tight and you might be sweating even as you get out of bed.
+And you might find yourself asking, "Why do my dreams feel real?"

 It’s not uncommon for dreams to feel very real, even when they have a very unreal premise.
 As we explore how our brains process dreams, take a moment to reflect.
 If our emotions can run so high during a dream, what does that mean for our emotions in real life?